Park Ave. (SH 9) Corridor

 Town of Breckenridge, CO

-- Corridor of nine single-lane and flared two-lane entry roundabouts
+- Determined feasibility and prioritization of a corridor of 6 single-lane and 3 flared two-lane entry roundabouts

 - Capacity expansion achieved without roadway widening